seaona/react/README.md

     - We clear it: `window.localStorage.clear()`
 - Wrap an element with another to use the same styles
     - `{this.props.children}` to show the children content

+- Event `e.stopPropagation`: the stopPropagation() method of the Event interface prevents further propagation of the current event in the capturing and bubbling phases